 Issue #5: Dirty or Clogged Fuel Filter

-A fuel filter can get clogged with fuel deposits.
-If that’s the case, our team suggests you replace it rather than clean it.
+A fuel filter can become clogged with fuel deposits over time.
+In such cases, our team recommends replacing the filter rather than attempting to clean it.

 Issue #6: Defective Fuel Pump